3D Reconstruction of the A-2 Accident: Lane Closure and Traffic Jams

 Contributing factors and lessons for road safety 🛡️

-By analyzing the digitized scene, variables such as road surface condition, visibility at that time, and available braking distance can be cross-referenced.
-The simulation reveals how the closure of a single lane during rush hour causes a domino effect that results in the observed traffic jams.
-This approach not only serves to clarify responsibilities but also allows traffic engineers to propose improvements in dynamic signage and incident management, reducing the risk of secondary collisions in future incidents on the A-2.
+When analyzing the digitized scene, variables such as the condition of the asphalt, visibility at that time, and available braking distance can be cross-referenced.
+The simulation reveals how the closure of a single lane during rush hour causes a domino effect that leads to the observed traffic jams.
+This approach not only serves to clarify responsibilities but also allows traffic engineers to propose improvements in dynamic signage and incident management, reducing the risk of secondary collisions in future accidents on the A-2.

 What specific advantages does 3D reconstruction offer over traditional analysis methods for determining the exact dynamics of the impact and the sequence of the lane closure in an accident like the one that occurred on the A-2?